cbthedb/WOFAnimusRPG/replit.md

 - **Deterministic randomness** - random elements are controlled to ensure fair gameplay

 ## Data Storage Solutions
-Currently uses an in-memory storage system for development, with schema definitions prepared for PostgreSQL through **Drizzle ORM**.
-The data model includes:

-- **Users table** for basic authentication (prepared but not implemented)
+Now uses **local browser storage (localStorage)** for all game data persistence, eliminating database dependencies entirely.
+The storage system includes:

+- **LocalGameStorage** class handling all data persistence in browser localStorage
-- **Game states table** storing character data, game progression, and history as JSONB
+- **Game states** stored as structured JSON including character data, relationships, dragonets, and life events
+- **Save/Load system** with multiple game slot support and save game management
+- **Import/Export functionality** allowing players to backup and share their game data
-- **Type-safe schemas** generated from database definitions using `drizzle-zod`
+- **Type-safe schemas** maintained for data consistency using Zod validation

 ## Development Environment
 The project is configured for **Replit** deployment with: